TacticalCamel/resume-builder/README.md

  - Print or save to PDF with `Ctrl + P`

 ## To do
-- Theme export
+- Import/export menu
-- Font selection
+  - download/upload content
+  - choose what to include (resume, profile picture, theme)
+  - validate imported content
 - More rating bar styles
 - Landing page